Kaushall44/Kaushal-ITER/README.md

 - Heroku
 - VPS/Cloud instances

-Make sure to set the `GEMINI_API_KEY` environment variable in your deployment platform.
+Make sure to set the `GEMINI_API_KEY` environment variable in your deployment platform!